Pursuit leads to drug bust in Princeton

-PRINCETON — An attempted routine traffic stop led to a brief car chase and a drug bust in Princeton Tuesday night.
+PRINCETON — An attempted routine traffic stop led to a brief car pursuit and a drug bust in Princeton Tuesday night.

 Malachi Cooper, 19, was arrested and charged with possession with intent to deliver a controlled substance.
 He is incarcerated in Southern Regional Jail.